 You may need a baseline concussion test before the sports season starts.
-A baseline concussion test is often performed using a computerized test.
+A baseline concussion test is often performed using a computer.
 The computerized test is similar to playing a video game.

 Computerized baseline concussion testing offers a fast, efficient way for many athletes to test their baseline brain function.
-The tests take about 15 minutes to complete.
+The testing takes about 15 minutes to complete.